4 Steps to Take Now to Reduce Your Student Loan Bill — Permanently

 Class of 2020, the federal government gave you a graduation present: interest-free forbearance during your student loan grace period.

 Perhaps it doesn’t sound as exciting as a pair of AirPods, but if you’re among the grads joining the ranks holding $1.54 trillion in student loan debt, then that gift could mean more money in your pocket now — and for years to come.

-Thanks to the CARES Act, the forbearance period overlaps with your student loan grace period, providing a window of opportunity to put a dent in your student loan debt.
+Thanks to the CARES Act — and a recent extension — the forbearance period overlaps with your student loan grace period, providing a window of opportunity to put a dent in your student loan debt.

 Wondering how — and what the heck a “grace period” and “forbearance” are?
 We’ll help you decipher it all.

 How to Use the Student Loan Grace Period During Forbearance

 Combining the benefits of your student loan grace period and CARES Act forbearance can help cut your student loan balance, thus reducing the amount you pay over the course of your loan.